Tabernacle

 The tabernacle, engraving from Robert Arnauld d'Andilly's 1683 translation of Josephus.

-According to the Hebrew Bible, the tabernacle (מִשְׁכָּן), also known as the Tent of the Congregation (אֹהֶל מוֹעֵד, also Tent of Meeting), was the portable earthly dwelling of God used by the Israelites from the Exodus until the conquest of Canaan.
-Moses was instructed at Mount Sinai to construct and transport the tabernacle with the Israelites on their journey through the wilderness and their subsequent conquest of the Promised Land.
-After 440 years, Solomon's Temple in Jerusalem superseded it as the dwelling-place of God.
+According to the Hebrew Bible, the Tabernacle (מִשְׁכָּן), also known as the Tent of the Congregation (אֹהֶל מוֹעֵד, also Tent of Meeting), was the portable earthly dwelling of Yahweh used by the Israelites from the Exodus until the conquest of Canaan.
+According to Numbers 4:1-35, Moses was instructed at Mount Sinai to construct and transport the Tabernacle with the Israelites on their journey through the wilderness and their subsequent conquest of the Promised Land.

+Based on 1 Kings 6:1, biblical literalists hold that after either 480 (according to the Masoretic Text (𝕸)) or 440 years (according to the Septuagint (LXX)), Solomon's Temple in Jerusalem superseded it as God's dwelling-place.

-The main source describing the tabernacle is the biblical Book of Exodus, specifically Exodus 25–31 and 35–40.
-Those passages describe an inner sanctuary, the Holy of Holies, created by the veil suspended by four pillars.
-This sanctuary contained the Ark of the Covenant, with its cherubim-covered mercy seat.
-An outer sanctuary (the "Holy Place") contained a gold lamp-stand or candlestick.
+The main source describing the tabernacle is the Book of Exodus, specifically Exodus 25–31 and 35–40.
+Those passages describe the Holy of Holies, a sanctum sanctorum to Yahweh.
+It was created by the parochet, a curtain or veil suspended by four pillars.
+The Holy of Holies contained the Ark of the Covenant, with its cherubim-covered mercy seat.
+An outer sanctuary (the 'Holy Place') contained a gold lamp-stand or candlestick.
 On the north side stood a table, on which lay the showbread.
-On the south side was the Menorah, holding seven oil lamps to give light.
+On the south side was the menorah, which held seven oil lamps for light.
 On the west side, just before the veil, was the golden altar of incense.
-It was constructed of 4 woven layers of curtains and 48 15 ft tall standing wood boards overlaid in gold and held in place by its bars and silver sockets and was richly furnished with valuable materials taken from Egypt at God's command.
+It was constructed of four woven layers of curtains and forty-eight 15 ft tall standing wooden boards overlaid in gold and held in place by its bars and silver sockets.
+The altar was richly furnished with valuable materials taken from Egypt at God's command.

-Historically, according to scholars like Mark S. Smith, William G. Dever and archaeological discoveries, the tabernacle is based on similar tent shrines from other cultures in the ancient near-east, such as the Canaanites, Babylonians and Egyptians.
+Historically, according to scholars like Mark S. Smith, William G. Dever and archaeological discoveries, the Tabernacle was based on similar tent shrines from other cultures in the ancient MENA such as Canaan (now the Levant), Babylonia (now in Lower Mesopotamia), and ancient Egypt.
 These portable shrines would house respective deities, with this custom both predating and surrounding the ancient Israelites.
+The Midianite tent shrine of Hathor at Timna Valley in southern Israel, which is being excavated by the Madain Project, is an example.